Jordan Stempleman (Iowa, USA): Four Poems

 the same dish, day after day, without pictures

-to account for all it’s done, without an organism
+to account for all its done, without an organism

 to break down starch, and sugar, and taste.